jinweelee/notebooks/newdaily_notebook.md

 and alright. tmr, we give the R script a full run through with the snakefile and if thats a good to go, we can try a few mapping RUN-IDs tmr.

+##040718

+we have to sync up with the index generation snakefile if we want to introduce new stuff or else, today, we can just use what we have

+K i think we can try a transposon mapping run and a citation mapping run today.

+RM indexes we still keep as a filter:

+SatelliteRM, Low_complexityRM, RCRM, Simple_repeatRM, OtherRM, UnknownRM, ARTEFACTRM

+We shall call it, `GffTE`

+note check extent of ovelap between 4 citation indexes Also extent of overlap between LTRRM, LINERM and DNARM

+`GffTE`: Ok so what have we learned.
+There is some serious significant overlap between GffTE and RMTransposon, that is quite clearly reflected in the count difference vs `Liling`.
+Other than that, nothing much significant changed.

+`GffTEmoveRM`: ok, literally nothing changed and not much seems really to be mapped to `otherRM`

+`RMTE`: k so this one involves me changing some variables in the index_dict and understanding the overlap between the 3 transposonRM indexes.

+About 900+ features between LTR and LINE intersect, which is unsruprising considering how LINEs are a type of LTR.
+And about 100+ and 200+ features between LINE and LTR intersect with DNA respectively.

+So i suppose, the 'lazy' way would be to just go hierchically/ based on the number of features, so LTR>LINE>DNARM, which is exactly what Liling did.

+Note, removed citation index and exon antisense from this run, because the results for those wouldve been the same anyway.

+Also, changed the `index_dict` pairings.

+Well so... maybe only a slight... very slight hint for DNA transposon?
+Maybe if we do a gene-DE, we can get something out of it?

+`Citation`: So for this one, we just move all the GffTE/ RM TE features after our citation index.
+Here all the citation indexes are grouped together

+Now what we notice is that the highest RMtransposon drops by around 100k, presumably this all goes into the citation indexes.
+(This is when we group all citation indexes together)

+`CitationByType`: this one we just modify our `index_dict` to split our Citation indexes.
+Nope, nothing

+`KlarsVeins`: aka, `FBgn0001316` and `FBgn0046776` respectively

+k seems like klarsicht and thickveins are both under genes

+Ok so i added CG17046 to the index_dict.

+Hmnn, ok, lets see if transposon mapping affects it at all

+K lets put the transposons behind first, to see if theres even anything significant to begin with

+Ok, so both thickveins and klars dosent amount to anything

+`OnlyTE`: well it seems like removing background didnt do anything.

+`Antisense`: Ok, seems like it gets even more amorphous when we try to push the exonic antisense up, by removing TE

+ok final things do do:

+1) clip mentions of esi in papers

+2) learn about those hpRNA loci:

+Ok it seems that in order of apparent significance CR46342 > CR18854 > CR32205 > CR32207 aka
+esi-2/CG4068-B > CG18854/esi-1 > esi-4.1 > CG32207

+Ranking in terms of avg norm_counts for PD rescue:
+2k > 300 > 9~ > 7~

+So how are these covered in the papers so far:

+1) Czech
+Analysis of the most abundant siRNA from esi-2 in flies mutant for Dcr-2, AGO2, r2d2 or loqs extended our findings from cell culture (Supplementary Fig. 10).
+To examine the unexpected requirement for loqs more broadly, we sequenced small RNAs from loqs-mutant ovaries and observed a near complete loss of endo-siRNAs from structured loci

+2) GSE17171
+we depleted all Loqs isoforms
+in S2 cells using dsRNA targeting shared 59-UTR sequences The re-expression of Loqs-PD restored levels of esi-2.1 in Loqs-depleted cells

+3) GSE26230
+The only thing they examine is CG4068B/esi-2

+4) Marques
+The only thing they examine is CG4068B/esi-2

+Ok so good news: we at least have CR18854.
+Bad news: Its all we have.